 I allow myself to have a cheat meal when I truly need one.
 This

 may mean a Frappuccino, a small bowl of ice cream, or some toast

 Whether you have reached your fitness goals or have 20 pounds to

-loose, having a cheat meal will keep your sanity and rev up your
+lose, having a cheat meal will help keep your sanity and also rev

-metabolism so that when you return to your clean eating you will
+up your metabolism so that when you return to your clean eating

-burn calories faster, now that your metabolism is working harder.
+you will burn calories faster because now your metabolism is working

-If you have been dieting down for a contest, and training twice
+If you have been dieting down for a contest and training twice a

 what you need, gram for gram.
 Having a cheat day at least three